NordicHPC/sonar/doc/roadmap.rst

    -  Commands will probably have to be mapped in order: from more specific to less specific.

--  It may be desireable to allow for some hierarchy or tags for the programs.
+-  It may be desirable to allow for some hierarchy or tags for the programs.

-   -  This would allow users to group e.g. “chemical programs” or “licenced programs”.
+   -  This would allow users to group e.g. “chemical programs” or “licensed programs”.
    -  May be included here or in module 3.

 -  Stats for (configurable) time frames should be calculated (this